From a very young age, we’re taught in school about seasonal patterns in the world of plants and animals alike.

 If you want, you can even increase the light time little by little as you anticipate them coming out of brumation.

 However, you likely need to be familiar with their brumation schedule to pull this off successfully, so new owners don’t fret too much over this.

 While your dragon brumates, you’re going to want to make sure they stay hydrated.
 Unlike in the wild, your dragon won’t be able to take in moisture through his or her vents.
 So, you’re going to want to make sure you offer your pet water.

 If your bearded dragon can be woken up or wakes up on a weekly basis, simply drip some water on their snout and see if they seem receptive to drink.
 Continue doing this until they stop.

-If your bearded dragon won’t drink any of the water you drip on his snout OR simply is in such a deep sleep they can’t wake up, consider soaking them weekly in a nice warm bath.
+Now, if your bearded dragon WON’T drink any of the water you drip on his snout OR simply is in such a deep sleep they can’t wake up, consider soaking them weekly in a nice warm bath.